 The Bottom Line – Does Viper Work?

+Is the car engine revving for this one?
 We’ve conducted the research on Viper and here are our findings.
-We like that we found some positive customer comments and that the company has been operating for years, but we can’t recommend a supplement not supported by clinical studies.
-Additionally, we’re concerned about the product not being effective and the potential side effects.
+We like that we found some positive customer comments and that the company has been operating for years, but we are hesitant about recommending a supplement not supported by clinical studies.
+Additionally, we’re concerned about the product not being effective and that there are potential side effects.

 If you’re at the point that you want to lose more weight, we suggest trying out a supplement that offers clinically proven ingredients that have no side effects to worry about.